hds/hegdenu.net/content/posts/understanding-async-await-3.md

 I've simplified some things.

 For example, we can't actually just pass a mutex when spawning 2 threads.

+We need to wrap it in a smart pointer.

 But we'll see how to do that later.